leaxsd/Deep-Learning-Super-Resolution-Image-Reconstruction-DSIR/README.md

 >  These work were probably developed in parallel with the work of Elias Nehme, et all. published in [[2](#references)].
-Both achieved very similar results despite different coding languages.
+Both achieved very similar rehttps://developer.nvidia.com/academic_gpu_seedingsults despite different coding languages.